micromatch/nanomatch/.github/pull_request_template.md

-Hello, and thanks for contributing to <%= name %>!
+Hello, and thanks for contributing to nanomatch!

 ## tldr